 In MoE architectures, however, two distinct mechanisms work in tandem to create what we term \emph{modular monosemanticity}.
-As demonstrated in our probing experiments, the architectural pressure of sparse routing forces individual expert neurons to be less polysemantic.
+As demonstrated in our probing experiments, the architectural pressure of sparse routing is associated with individual expert neurons being less polysemantic.
 As established by prior work on MoE routing (e.g., \cite{muennighoffolmoe, olson2025probing}), experts do not see the entire data distribution; the router acts as a filter, ensuring an expert is only activated for a restricted, semantically or syntactically related subset of tokens.
-If an expert is composed of mostly single-concept neurons, and it is only triggered by a coherent family of inputs, it logically follows that the aggregate computation of that expert will reflect a higher-order task.
+If an expert is composed of mostly single-concept neurons, and it is only triggered by a coherent family of inputs, we should expect that the aggregate computation of that expert will reflect a higher-order task.

 This synergy motivates a shift in our unit of analysis.
 Rather than relying on computationally expensive post-hoc methods to untangle individual neurons, we can zoom out.
 Because the constituent neurons are relatively monosemantic and their activations are contextually bound by the router, we can treat the entire expert as an interpretable module.